fabianmagrini/amazon-ecs-fargate-aspnetcore/README.md

 # Push container images to ECR
-Create two ECR repositories nameyl 'mywebmvc' and 'reverseproxy', one for the ASP.NET core mvc application and other for the nginx reverse proxy.
+Create two ECR repositories nameyl 'webapp' and 'reverseproxy', one for the ASP.NET core mvc application and other for the nginx reverse proxy.

-Now let's fetch the push commands for 'mywebmvc' repository and execute the following in the terminal.
+Now let's fetch the push commands for 'webapp' repository and execute the following in the terminal.

 ```
-aws ecr get-login --no-include-email --region us-east-1
+aws ecr get-login --no-include-email --region ap-southeast-2
 ```

 It should return you the docker login command with token.
 Copy the Docker login with tokens and execute.

-Tag the local container image (for mymvcweb) with the remote ECR repository.
+Tag the local container image (for webapp) with the remote ECR repository.

 ```
-docker tag aspnetcorefargate_mymvcweb:latest yourawsaccountnumber.dkr.ecr.us-east-1.amazonaws.com/mymvcweb:latest
+docker tag aspnetcorefargate_webapp:latest yourawsaccountnumber.dkr.ecr.ap-southeast-2.amazonaws.com/webapp:latest

 ```

-Push the 'mymvcweb' image to the remote 'mymvvcweb' repository.
+Push the 'webapp' image to the remote 'webapp' repository.

 ```
-docker push yourawsaccountnumber.dkr.ecr.us-east-1.amazonaws.com/mywebmvc:latest
+docker push yourawsaccountnumber.dkr.ecr.ap-southeast-2.amazonaws.com/webapp:latest
 ```